What is science fiction?

 Meanwhile B.F.
 Skinner's Walden Two, which was written in that period also and talks a lot about science but takes place contemporarily rather than in the future, is not considered science fiction.
-Rather, its expositional format leaves it considered a work of psychology or philosophy, like the dialogues of Plato.
+Rather, its didactic format leaves it considered a work of psychology or philosophy, like Plato's Republic.

 In trying to settle these boundary disputes, one cannot always be a hundred percent certain why particular works are considered to fall on either side of the line.
 The boundary is blurry and the decisions are inconsistent.
 For the Greatest Science fiction list, decisions try to follow the consensus of language users, however erratic that may be.

 But even the consensus is unclear at times.
 It could be said that here, as in other social affairs, we are always seeking a consensus as to what the consensus is.